intel/neural-speed/README.md

 # Neural Speed

-Neural Speed is designed to provide the efficient inference of large language models (LLMs) on Intel platforms through the state-of-the-art (SOTA) model compression techniques.
-The work is highly inspired from [llama.cpp](https://github.com/ggerganov/llama.cpp), which organizes almost all the core code (e.g., kernels) in a single big file with a large number of pre-defined macros, thus making it not easy for developers to support a new model.
-Our Neural Speed has the following features:
+Neural Speed is designed to provide the efficient inference of large language models (LLMs) on Intel platforms through the state-of-the-art (SOTA) low-bit quantization and sparsity.
+The work is highly inspired from [llama.cpp](https://github.com/ggerganov/llama.cpp) and provides the below features:

 - Modular design to support new models
 - [Highly optimized low precision kernels](neural_speed/core/README.md)